-UNDPS believes that quality customer service is paramount to our mission.
+We believe that quality customer service is paramount to our mission.
 We focus on best practices in campus safety.
-We respect freedom of expression, safeguard the sanctity of life, upholding the Constitution, and enforce the applicable state and local laws to keep our campuses safe.
+We respect freedom of expression, safeguard the sanctity of life, uphold the Constitution, and enforce the applicable state and local laws to keep our campuses safe.
+UNDPS is committed to ensuring an environment where everyone feels safe, respected, and welcome.